thomasfrosio/quinoa/docs/Parameters.md

 - `alignment:fit_rotation_offset`: Whether to search for and/or refine the rotation offset.
 Defaults to `true`.
 - `alignment:fit_tilt_offset`: Whether to search for and/or refine the tilt offset.
 Defaults to `true`.
-- `alignment:fit_elevation_offset`: Whether to search for and/or refine the elevation offset.
+- `alignment:fit_pitch_offset`: Whether to search for and/or refine the elevation offset.
 Defaults to `true`.
 - `alignment:fit_phase_shift`: Whether to search for and/or refine the phase shift.
 Defaults to `false`.
 - `alignment:fit_astigmatism`: Whether to search for and/or refine the astigmatism.
 Defaults to `true`.